-ArcGIS Pro includes several template types that can help you streamline a workflow.
-Some are autogenerated when you add data to a map or a scene.
-Others can only be created manually.
-The various template types and their authoring methods are listed below.
+Feature templates are automatically generated with default settings when you add feature data to a map or scene.
+Other template types such as Group or Preset templates are created manually.
+The various template types and their authoring methods are listed in the following table.

 |Template type||Authoring method||Feature creation capabilities|